 - air transport

 - o rail transport

-- o road transport
+- road transport

-- marine transport
+- o marine transport

-- o storage of purchased products in warehouses, distribution centres, and retail facilities. - Waste generated in operations (category 5)
+- storage of purchased products in warehouses, distribution centres, and retail facilities.

+• Waste generated in operations (category 5)

 Disposal and treatment of waste generated in the reporting entity's operations in the reporting year (in facilities not owned or controlled by the reporting entity).
 Waste treatment activities may include: